lcs-djones/TGJ2O-S3-2025/content/Tinkercad/Reviewing your Design.md

 ## Reviewing your designs

-To ensure your prints are made in a timely manner (and to demonstrate your ability to self-diagnose and correct the issues described above) you are asked to create a "fly-through" of your design and to submit this [[Submitting files from Tinkercad|along with your .STL file]].
+To ensure your prints are made in a timely manner (and to demonstrate your ability to self-diagnose and correct the issues described above) you are asked to create a "fly-through" of your design and to submit this [[Submitting your Tinkercad files|along with your .STL file]].

 Creating a fly-through means using the screen recording capabilities of your Mac to show your design being rotated in all three dimensions.